 In Regulation, many of the nation’s top economists, law professors, and other policy experts offer easy-to-understand guidance and insights on microeconomics and regulatory policy affecting every American’s life.
-For more than three decades, this quarterly journal has examined nearly every market, from agriculture to health and transportation, and nearly every government intervention, from interstate commerce to labor law and price controls.
+For four decades, this quarterly journal has examined nearly every market, from agriculture to health and transportation, and nearly every government intervention, from interstate commerce to labor law and price controls.

 The journal is expansive—covering the effects of policy on everything from the Internet to professional sports and everything in between—and precise—each article is anchored in microeconomic or statistical analysis.
 Regulation guarantees the careful, in-depth analysis you need to stay on top of regulatory and economic policymaking in Washington, D.C.